hilia/plugin-wp-affieasy/site/wp-content/plugins/affieasy/readme.txt

 Also benefit from the powerful affiliate link management system (in or ouside tables).
 AffiEasy rebuild your URL with your affiliate parameters.
 It'll **save you tons of time** and when your need to change the product, it's really fast because you just need to change only the URL.
-See our [tutorial](https://www.affieasy.com/how-to-use-affieasy/ "Tutorial") or watch the video below to discover the possibilities offered by this plugin.
+See the video below to discover the possibilities offered by this plugin.

 [youtube https://www.youtube.com/watch?v=NfCv35Guhdo]